 Suggested Packing List & Temperature Averages

-Water temperature in the Galapagos: around 70 – 73°F
+Water temperature in the Galapagos in December: around 74°F

-Snorkel gear will be provided on all of our excursions, but if you choose to bring our own for a perfect, comfortable fit, you are more than welcome.
+Snorkel gear will be provided on all of our excursions, but if you choose to bring your own for a perfect, comfortable fit, you are more than welcome.
 BJ is a fan of the full-face snorkel mask, such as those found here.
-Lauren is more of an old school purist with the traditional masks.
-We’ll be covering the cost of short wetsuit rentals on the excursions, should you choose to wear one.
+Lauren is more of an old-school purist with the traditional masks.

 Note: Depending on how long you are staying in Quito before or after the trip, please do bring enough warm-weather attire for your stay there, particularly chilly mornings and nights.

 - 8+ pairs undergarments (you can have clothes washed on the islands or wash in your room, or you can bring a pair for every day, your choice!)

 - 1-2 swimsuits (if you don’t want to run the risk of having to put on a damp bathing suit, best to bring two to rotate)